 Our results should be interpreted with several limitations in mind.
 First, the identification of individuals with depression was based on self-report.
 It is possible that some individuals with depression were not identified as having depression and that some individuals identified as having depression did not meet diagnostic criteria for depression.
 It is also possible that the self reporting of depression varies by rural-urban residence, which could bias our findings.
 It is worth noting that any rural-urban differences in the self reporting of depression are less likely to bias our analysis of adequate treatment because all individuals in this analytical sub-sample were judged by a clinician to have depression severe enough to warrant treatment.
-With respect to adequacy of treatment, another limitation is that the days of medication supplied were not known and the type of psychotherapy was not known.
+With respect to our process measure of minimally adequate care, another limitation is that the number of antidepressant prescriptions does not necessary reflect medication adherence or appropriate switching/augmenting due to non-response.
+Likewise, the number of psychotherapy visits does not reflect whether patients completed a course of evidence-based psychotherapy.
+Thus, rather than representing true quality of care, minimally adequate care represents only the opportunity to have received high quality care.
 Moreover, because only treatments that were provided during the calendar year were included in the MEPS dataset, some individuals may have initiated a treatment regimen before the beginning of the calendar year and some may have continued treatment after the end of the calendar year.
-Consequently, similar to other studies - the rates of minimally adequate treatment should be considered to be overly conservative.
-However, because we were primarily interested in rural-urban differences in adequacy of treatment rather than the actual prevalence of adequate treatment, these limitations should not affect the findings as long as the measurement errors were distributed randomly among respondents.
+Consequently, similar to other studies ^{20-22,27} the rates of minimally adequate treatment should be considered to be overly conservative.
+However, because we were primarily interested in differences in adequacy of treatment across rural and urban areas rather than the actual prevalence of adequate treatment, these limitations should not affect the findings as long as the measurement errors were distributed randomly among respondents.